 Learn the Top Kids Coding Languages

 No matter which language you choose for your child’s introduction to coding, what’s most important is getting them started.
-Programming classes are still hard to find in most school systems, so just giving your child the opportunity to learn coding will put them ahead of many of their peers and serve them well both academically and in many different careers (you don’t have to be a developer to use code).
+Programming classes are still hard to find in most school systems.
+As a result, just giving your child the opportunity to learn coding will put them ahead of many of their peers.
+Coding education serve them well both academically and in many different careers (you don’t have to be a developer to use code).

-Ultimately there is no single best programming language for kids, but all of these languages have their benefits and will give your child a solid foundation in coding basics so they can take their skills wherever their imagination leads them.
+Ultimately, there is no single best programming language for kids!
+All of these languages have their benefits and will give your child a solid foundation in coding basics so they can take their skills wherever their imagination leads them.